TheiaSpace/ESATOBC/README.txt

 On-Board Computer (OBC) for ESAT.

+This software runs in the ESAT OBC board.
+Use it with Arduino 1.8.0 or newer together with the Arduino core for MSP430-based ESAT boards (Theia Space's ESAT Boards (MSP430)) 2.2.0 or a newer 2.x.y version and the ESAT utility library (ESATUtil) version 2.1.0 or a newer 2.x.y version.
+Use ESAT-OBC as the target board.
+Depending on your ADCS module, select ADCS Code Running in ADCS (option ADCS=ADCS, for newer ADCS boards with a standalone microprocessor) or ADCS Code Running in OBC (option ADCS=OBC, for legacy ADCS boards controlled by the OBC board).
+For option ADCS=OBC, use the ESAT ADCS library (ESATADCS) version 3.2.0 or a newer 3.x.y version.

 See the example OBC program (examples/OBC/OBC.ino).
 This program uses the modules of the OBC library.